 I like the idea of a pet specific emergency fund and the flexibility of it, but this situation with Baxter has scared me.
 Would I actually have saved a $10,000 pet fund?
 I seriously doubt it; it sounds like so much!
 It also takes time to build up enough money in the account to cover a large vet bill.
 What if something happens when you’ve only had your pup for a year?
 Insurance gives you peace of mind, but it comes at a cost.

 For any current or potential pet parents out there who may be curious about pet insurance, I want to let you know that we are using Trupanion.
 Based on this experience I feel really good about recommending them as an option.
 The 90% coverage is huge, but their entire claims process has been straightforward and efficient.
+As for any type of insurance, I highly recommend shopping around to find the best rates and coverage for your situation.

 Before receiving the cancer diagnosis for Baxter, we had bills from a few rounds of testing.
 Those I paid up front for because we weren’t sure if this was going to amount to something we’d submit through insurance.
 When it was, I used their online claim submission.
 Approval came through in less than two days, and the funds were directly deposited to my bank account just a couple of days after that.
 The clinic he is receiving his chemo treatments at even direct bills, so we don’t even have to worry about that anymore.